-Connect with your legal counsel and financial advisors to determine the applicability of the CARES Act to your organization and confirm the right steps to ensure your application and documentation are prepared correctly.
+Connect with your legal counsel and financial advisors to determine the CARES Act’s applicability to your organization and confirm the right steps to ensure your application and documentation are prepared correctly.
 If you do not have legal or financial support on retainer, reach out to your congregation to see if anyone in your community is a lawyer and can provide assistance.
 Other options to explore are The Church Lawyers or the Alliance Defending Freedom, Church Alliance.
-In addition, worth keeping up to date with the ChurchLaw&Tax resources.

-Collect documentation in advance
+Collect Documentation in Advance

-We recommend starting a spreadsheet.
+If you haven’t done so already, we recommend starting a spreadsheet.
 View an example from Vanderbloemen on how to build a spreadsheet.
 You will need to include payroll costs for the preceding 12 months prior to the date on which the loan is made.
 Separate these out month-by-month.
 For a full breakdown of other items to include, download the CARES Act checklist.

 For more in-depth information: Download the CARES Act Checklist for Churches